 When you set up paid ads in Google Ads, you have a variety of options at your disposal.
 One of those options is to create custom audiences, and it’s one you should definitely consider taking advantage of.

 With custom audiences, you can select specific traits you want your ads to target.
-Those traits could be several different things, including:
+Those traits could be several things, including: